Neely's Landing--The Rise and Fall of a Mississippi River Town

 Swift and silent the river courses through the heart of a nation as it has for centuries.
 A visitor sitting on the river's sometimes-tranquil shores hears the gentle lapping of the water as it pats the gritty sand, he sees the occasional shad break the water's surface, and he feels the surrounding, humid air coat him as if it were a layer of morning dew.
 He smacks a swollen mosquito.

-Senses such as these and our imaginations often are all we have to help connect us with the past, but those senses tell us nothing about the people who have daily depending up on the Mississippi River for their livelihoods.
+Senses such as these and our imaginations often are all we have to help connect us with the past, but those senses tell us nothing about the people who have daily depended upon the Mississippi River for their livelihoods.
 For more than 200 years, the Mississippi River has played a vital role in the transportation of goods from locations north to south.
 Whether it was beaver pelts to St. Louis in the early 1800s or grain to the Gulf Coast in 2002, this liquid highway facilitates midAmerica's commerce.
 In the early days, boat landings on the river's banks provided outlets for farmers to send their cream, hogs, turkeys, chickens, cotton, and other commodities to markets in cities like St. Louis and Memphis.
 In the 1850s, river landings could have been large business centers or nothing more than a boat dock piled with cotton bales on a farmer's land bordering the river.

 Steamboat companies often had pocket books that listed the landings on their routes and the mile markers of each.
 In one undated pocket book, the well-known Eagle Packet Company listed 19 landings on Missouri's Shore between Apple Creek and the city of Cape Girardeau, a stretch of 26 river miles.